The Different Types of Leukemia Acute and Chronic Leukemia Disease

 It is characterized by blood-forming cells that are mature but are still damaged or abnormal.

-It grows slowly and may not cause symptoms for years.
+The chronic type grows slowly and may not cause symptoms for years.
 It also affects older people more often.

 a) Myelogeneous